opsdroid/opsdroid/docs/connectors/rocketchat.md

 _Notes:_

+- Opsdroid will only listen to one channel/group at a time
+- A group is a private channel - this takes priority over a channel when trying to connect to the service.
 - The name of the channel room is meant to be added without the #.
-- A group is a private channel - this takes priority over a channel when trying to connect to the service.
 - Opsdroid will keep pinging the chat service to see if new messages where received, you can increase/decrease the time between pings by adding the param `update-interval`. _Note: Opsdroid will only read the last received message._